BrandonXLF/details-and-file-uploads/README.md

 ### Running tests

 Tests are run with a installation of WordPress, WooCommerce, and the WordPress test tools.
 These can be installed with `bin/install-wp-tests.sh [DATABASE NAME] [DATABASE USER] [DATABASE PASSWORD]`.
 This script requires Subversion to be installed.
-Once installed, run `composer run tests` to run tests.
+Once installed, run `composer run test` to run tests.

 ### Code sniffing